jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-We want also want to put the output in KEGG format.
-To do this we firstly need
+We also wanted to put the output in KEGG format.
+To do this we firstly
-to download the re-grouping database
+downloaded the re-grouping database

 ```bash
 humann2_databases --download utility_mapping full 01-data/databases/humann2

 ```

-Then we can regroup our table(s)
+And then regrouped our table(s) accordingly

 ```bash
 humann2_regroup_table -i humann2_pathabundance.tsv -g uniref90_ko -o humann2_pathabundance_ko.tsv
 humann2_regroup_table -i humann2_genefamilies.tsv -g uniref90_ko -o humann2_genefamilies_ko.tsv
 ```

-> HUMANn2 output files are not provided here due to large size
+> :warning: HUMANn2 output files are not provided here due to large size

-All analysis and figure generation for HUMAnN2 data can be found in the R markdown
+All indepth analysis and figure generation for HUMAnN2 data can be found in the
-document here `02-scripts.backup/144-imv-oral_evolution_humann2_fxn_cleaned.Rmd`.
+R markdown document here
+`02-scripts.backup/144-imv-oral_evolution_humann2_fxn_cleaned.Rmd`.
+However,
+a brief overview with figures can be seen here.

-We used pathway abundance data to perform PCAs, wich were plotted to visualize
+We used pathway abundance data to perform PCAs, which were plotted to visualize
 the relationships between samples and controls, as well as within and between
 samples.